 However, if the holding of the Summer Olympics in Vladivostok due to the lack of the necessary sports infrastructure seems doubtful, then the proposal to build a congress and exhibition center in the region seems quite feasible.
 According to the estimates of the President of the Chamber of Commerce and Industry of Russia Sergey Katyrin, the need to create a specialized exhibition venue is due to the fact that on average in developed countries, 1,5% of GDP falls on congress activity, while in Russia this figure is only 0,2%.
 Vladivostok in this regard will become a convenient platform for interaction with partners from the Asia-Pacific countries.

-The second group of initiatives put forward by the WEF can be attributed to the information-support agreements reached, the result of which will appear in the medium term.
-So, for example, at the WEF, between the Primorsky and Kamchatka territories, the Sakhalin region and Chukotka, an agreement was signed on comprehensive cooperation in the field of cruise tourism.
-The document provides for the creation of new routes, joint support and promotion of cruise travel products, including the popularization of the joint Far Eastern tourist brand Pacific Russia in Russian and foreign markets.
+The second group of initiatives put forward at the WEF includes the reached agreements of an information-supporting nature, the results of which will appear in the medium term.
+So, for example, at the EEF between the Primorsky and Kamchatka regions, the Sakhalin region and Chukotka, an agreement was signed on comprehensive cooperation in the field of cruise tourism.
+The document provides for the creation of new routes, joint support and promotion of cruise tourism products, including the popularization of the joint Far Eastern tourism brand Pacific Russia in the Russian and foreign markets.